MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * Adding or removing cameras requires editing the composure setup and PlayerController blueprints to add more.
 I'm working on making this easier to do.
 Right now it is setup for 2.

-* There is no setup for a "pro video output card", I don't have one to test.
-You should be able to do this with minor changes.
+* There is no setup for a "pro video output card", because I don't have one.
 See [step 6 here](https://docs.unrealengine.com/en-US/Engine/Composure/QuickStart/index.html) to see where to make the change in composure.
 I capture output from my NVIDIA card's HDMI output.

 # Keyboard Keys